 Norwegian Elkhound Training and Care

-This breed isn’t exactly known for off-leash reliability due to their tendency to follow their nose, but they’re excellent at agility, jogging, swimming, and herding.
+This breed isn’t exactly known for off-leash reliability due to their tendency to follow their nose.
+Keep that in mind if off-leash hiking is a big hobby of yours!
+They’re excellent at agility, jogging, swimming, and herding.
 If you are interested in dog sports, jogging, or hiking, you can probably keep up with this pup.
 Puzzle toys are a great option to help burn off excess energy while you’re away at work.

 Norwegian Elkhounds require regular brushing and grooming.
 If you brush your dog several times per week, you’ll probably be able to keep up.
+Expect to get a few different types of brushes.
+In general, it's easiest to trim out mats in their thick coat than it is to try and work them out.
 Don’t forget that all dogs need regular nail trims and dental care as well.

 Common Health Problems